FAQ: About Herbs and Their Use

 Wild crafted herbs are grown and harvested in their natural habitat; organic herbs are grown in an controlled environment.

-Penn Herb offers wild-crafted herbs.
+Penn Herb is proud to offer both wild-crafted and organic herbs.
 We've been in the herb business since 1924, and have long-standing relationships with our herb farmers and suppliers who follow strict ethical harvesting methods.

 What is the difference between a standardized herb and a whole herb?